dustinpfister/blog_posts/_posts/vuejs-template.md

 layout: post
 categories: vuejs
 id: 437
-updated: 2019-05-21 14:17:43
+updated: 2021-02-06 08:35:46
-version: 1.9
+version: 1.10
 ---

-The [vue template option](https://vuejs.org/v2/api/#template) is one of the DOM options when making an instance of Vue in [vuejs](https://vuejs.org/).
-It is a way of defining a template that will be used in place of any content that might be in the mount point set with the [vue el](/2019/05/06/vuejs-el/) option.
+In [vuejs](https://vuejs.org/) the [vue template option](https://vuejs.org/v2/api/#template) is one of the options for creating HTML that will be used for a vue instance, the other option being a [render function](/2019/05/12/vuejs-render/).
+Templates are easy to make, at least compared to render functions at least, and I also find them easier to read and maintain when compared to render functions.
+However the one draw back from render functions is that they are less powerful when it comes to making full use of javaScript.
+Still the general rule that I am following is to start out with a template for a vue instance or component, and only switch to using a render function if I am in a situstion in which it apears that I have to.

+The html that will be generated with a template can end up beining injected into a mount point in the hard coded html of a web page by using the [vue el](/2019/05/06/vuejs-el/) option, or the mount vue instance method.
+When it comes to component design a template will end up being the html that composes an instance of the use of that component.

 There are a few options when it comes to defining a template, but in this post I will just be writing about the string and X-Template options for templates in vuejs.

 <!-- more -->